…as Sanusi Cares Foundation berth

 In his welcome address, the founder, Sanusi Cares Foundation, Mr. Sanusi Rasaq explained that the primary aim of SC Foundation was to assist people in his immediate community, Lagos State and Nigeria by extension through health and environmental advocacy and awareness programs as well as empowerment initiatives.

-Rasaq explained that the foundation was born as a result of the challenges his wife underwent during pregnancy due to complications the doctors described as Placenta Previa, and later diagnosed to be placenta abruption.
+Rasaq explained that the foundation was born as a result of the challenges his wife underwent during pregnancy due to complications the doctors described as Placenta Previa, and later diagnosed to be placenta abruptio.

 “My wife was referred from Randle General Hospital, Gbaja, to Lagos University Teaching Hospital on 31 December 2017 after spending up to seven days on bed rest.
 Glory be to God, she and the baby survived.”